 A thermoplastic solution

-Mr Linaker said that kwik-ZIP systems provide a solution to the problems presented by timber and metallic spacers as they are made from a high grade thermoplastic called ACETAL POM, which prevents them from rotting, and is corrosive-free.
+Mr Linaker said that kwik-ZIP systems provide a solution to the problems presented by timber and metallic spacers as they are made from Kwik-ZIP’s engineered thermoplastic blend – a high-grade thermoplastic that is flexible, extremely tough and has a low coefficient of friction, which prevents them from rotting, and is corrosive-free.

-“As kwik-ZIP spacers are made from ACETAL POM they are resistant to the transfer of pre-existing corrosion, and are also resistant to developing corrosion in installations involving water.
+“As kwik-ZIP spacers are made from Kwik-ZIP’s engineered thermoplastic blend they are resistant to the transfer of pre-existing corrosion, and are also resistant to developing corrosion in installations involving water.
 This ensures they will remain intact throughout the life of the pipe,” Mr Linaker said.

 “They also have a flexible design, allowing them to be installed with a clearance of between 38 and 125mm between the pipeline and the casing to protect the pipe against any abrasion which may occur during installation, and over the lifetime of the pipeline.